Whale watching @ Vesterålen

 Our two guides gave us frequent updates on the situation of our search for the whales.

-Tea, coffee and biscuits where provided during the trip.
-But not all passengers enjoyed the ride over the waves and turned very pale, suffering of sea sickness.
+Tea, coffee and biscuits were provided during the trip.
+But not all passengers enjoyed the ride over the waves and turned very pale, suffering from sea sickness.

 Captain looking concerned